Roblox/rodux/docs/api-reference.md

 ```

 ## Middleware
 Rodux provides an API that allows changing the way that actions are dispatched called *middleware*.
-To attach middlewares to a store, pass a list of middleware as the third argument to `Store.new`.
+To attach middleware to a store, pass a list of middleware as the third argument to `Store.new`.

 !!! warn
 	The middleware API changed in [#29](https://github.com/Roblox/rodux/pull/29) -- middleware written against the old API will not work!